 I am disgusted with and ashamed of some of my fellow Australians at the complete lack of concern by so many for anyone else.
 This has all been “about me-me-me!”
 What about the old lady down the road?
 What about our grandparents?
 Our most vulnerable?
 What have we done to help them?
 Have we gone to them and asked if they were okay, did they need any thing, like toilet paper?
 Could we help them by asking if they have a computer, a smart phone?
 Did they have someone they could contact if they needed something?
 Do they know how to use a computer to order their groceries online?
 Can they let their family know they are alright or need help?

-In one of my classes, one of the earliest disappearances was a female student who’s mother was 36 weeks pregnant.
+In one of my classes, the earliest disappearance was a female student who’s mother was 36 weeks pregnant.
 (At the time of writing, she would now be 38 weeks.)
 That is not unreasonable, I thought.
 Yet, there still needs to be some interaction between herself and the outside world.
 If hospitals are essentially shut down, how does the normal pattern of life remain constant?
+It obviously can’t, but what is it being replaced with?

 As at 6:00am on 1 April 2020, there have been 4,707 confirmed cases of COVID-19 in Australia.
 There have been 348 new cases since 6:00am yesterday.

 This pandemic is not a regular thing.
 Greenpeace, Gaia and other similar organisations, I am certain, will claim the planet is fighting back, killing us off to ease its own pain at being constantly attacked by humans.
-While just as nonsensical as the supposed Chinese attack on the West.
+While just as nonsensical as the supposed Chinese attack on the West, any “environmental” organization who promotes this rubbish will provide a similar amount of evidence that has shown the virus a man-made thing.

 Some people just have too much time on their hands.